mhtvsSFrpHdE/prefetch/qpp/README.md

 - 0 to disable rescan
 - 1 to rescan everytime

-After folder scanned, files founded will cache to RAM,
+After folder scanned, all file path founded will cache to RAM,
 so future prefetch no need to scan what files to prefetch again,
 but prefetch them directly.

 When a prefetch task is done, increase completed task counter.
-If RescanInterval greater than or equal to completed task,
+If completed task greater than or equal to RescanInterval,
-file path cache will invalid and rescan from folder.
+file path cache will be erased and rescan from folder.

-For files not often change (*.dll, *.exe, etc), set to 0.
+For files not often change (_.dll, _.exe, etc), set to 0.
 For user data, set to 1.

 For different folder types,